exasol/transformers-extension/doc/user_guide/user_guide.md

 In case the model returns an empty result for an input row, the row is dropped entirely and not part of the result set.

-In case of any error during model loading or prediction, these new columns are set to `null`, and column _ERROR_MESSAGE_ is set to the stacktrace of the error.
+In case of any error during model loading or prediction, these new columns are set to `NULL`, and column _ERROR_MESSAGE_ is set to the stacktrace of the error.

 Example: